Index 2024

 Legal framework

-Public media are regulated by an independent broadcasting commission which is part of the Swedish Press and Broadcasting Authority, while an independent media ombudsman accepts complaints on ethical issues.
-Journalistic sources are legally protected and the principle of access to public information is a cornerstone of Swedish democracy.
-However, amendments to the Constitution – aimed at protecting information in the international relations sphere – have raised concerns about possible sanctions against whistleblowers and journalists who reveal wrongdoings.
+Public media are regulated by an independent broadcasting commission which is part of the Swedish Press and Broadcasting Authority, while an independent media ombudsman handles ethics complaints.
+Journalistic sources are legally protected and the principle of access to public information is one of the cornerstones of Swedish democracy.
+However, amendments to the Constitution aimed at protecting information in the sphere of international relations have raised concerns about possible sanctions against whistleblowers and journalists who reveal wrongdoing.

 Economic context

 Although it is relatively easy to launch new media outlets, competition is fierce due to the high concentration of media ownership.
-Local news coverage often depends on the investment and interest of the large media companies.
-Public subsidies are fairly easy to obtain without discriminating against newspapers with extremist political views – although this has however been criticised.
+Public subsidies are fairly easy to obtain and there is no discrimination against newspapers with radical political views – although this has been criticised.
+A new proposal for state funding for the media could result in more journalists being hired and could favour local media.
 In general, journalists in Sweden work freely and independently without any major constraints or risks of being bribed or fired because of their opinions.

 Sociocultural context